-(j) establishment and running of hospital and medical facilities in rural areas, exclusively for women and children upto 12 years of age;
+(j) establishment and running of the hospital and medical facilities in rural areas, exclusively for women and children up to 12 years of age;

 (k) establishment and running of crèches and schools for the children of workers employed in factories or at building sites;

-(m) any programme that promotes road safety, prevention of accidents and traffic awareness;
+(m) any program that promotes road safety, prevention of accidents and traffic awareness;

 (n) construction of hostel accommodation for women or handicapped individuals or individuals who are of the age of sixty-five years or more;

-(o) establishment and running of institutions for vocational education and training in rural areas or towns which consist of population of less than five lakhs.
+(o) establishment and running of institutions for vocational education and training in rural areas or towns which consist of a population of fewer than five lakhs.

 The National Committee has to satisfy itself that the benefit shall flow to the public in general or to the individuals belonging to economically weaker sections of the society and that the applicant has the necessary expertise, personal and other facilities and shall maintain separate accounts in respect of the eligible project or scheme.
-Requirements of rules 11J, 11K and 11L have to be fulfilled.
-Procedure has been prescribed in rule 11M of the Rules.
-Such deduction is allowed under section 80GGA of the Income-tax Act and at 100 per cent of the donation irrespective of income.
+Requirements of rules 11J, 11K, and 11L have to be fulfilled.
+The procedure has been prescribed in rule 11M of the Rules.
+Such deduction is allowed under section 80GGA of the Income-tax Act and at 100 percent of the donation irrespective of income.

 AMENDMENTS BY THE TAXATION LAWS (AMENDMENT) ACT, 2006